Not Everything in the Orlando area costs money!

 The Charles Hosmer Morse Museum of American Art features the most comprehensive collection of works by Louis Comfort Tiffany in the world.
-The museum is open to the public at no charge on certain holidays and on Friday’s from 4 – 8 p.m.
+Located in Winter Park (like lots of other great stuff!) the museum is open to the public at no charge on certain holidays and on Friday’s from 4 – 8 p.m.
 For more information, visit morsemuseum.org or call 407-645-5311.

 Grand Bohemian Gallery located in downtown Orlando’s upscale Grand Bohemian Hotel, showcases a wide array of artwork from local contemporary art glass and jewelry to European paintings from the 19th and 20th centuries and sculptures.
 For more information, visit grandbohemiangallery.com or call 407-581-4801.

 Millenia Fine Art offers the largest collection of museum-quality paintings and sculptures in the Southeast.
 Collections include basket work, photography, lenticulars and glasswork.
 For more information, call 407-304-8100.

 Shopping only costs money if you buy something; it costs nothing to look!
 Check out our list of Shopping and Entertainment Districts for something to do, like visiting Icon Park.
 There are free live music performances and you can see the iconic Wheel at Icon Park which does a crazy night show each night around sunset.